sebastian-92/M-sk3r/README.md

 # Cloaked Site File Generator (better name W.I.P.)
-Program that generates HTML files that contain cloaked iFrame sites
+Program that generates HTML files that contain cloaked embedded sites
 ## THIS DOES NOT UNBLOCK SITES

 To use it, open this link (or download the index.html file):